 - Introduction

-- otp\build Versus configure/make
+- otp_build Versus configure/make

 - Cross Configuration

 - What can be Cross Compiled?

 - Compatibility

 - Patches

-- Build and Install Procedure
+- · Build and Install Procedure

 - Building With configure/make Directly

 - Building a Bootstrap System

 - Cross Building the System

 - Installing

 - Installing Using Paths Determined by configure

 - Installing Manually

-- Building With the otp\build Script
+- Building With the otp_build Script

 - Building and Installing the Documentation

 - Testing the cross compiled system

 - Currently Used Configuration Variables

-- Variables for otp\build Only
+- Variables for otp build Only

 - Cross Compiler and Other Tools

-- Dynamic Erlang Driver Linking

-- Large File Support

-- Other Tools

 - Cross System Root Locations

 - Optional Feature, and Bug Tests

-This document describes how to cross compile Erlang/OTP-23.
+This document describes how to cross compile Erlang/OTP-25.
 You are advised to read the whole document before attempting to cross compile Erlang/OTP.
-However, before reading this document, you should read the \$ERL\TOP/ HOWTO/INSTALL.md document which describes building and installing Erlang/OTP in general. \$ERL\TOP is the top directory in the source tree.
+However, before reading this document, you should read the \$ERL_TOP/HOWTO/INSTALL.md document which describes building and installing Erlang/OTP in general. \$ERL_TOP is the top directory in the source tree.

-otp\build Versus configure/make
+otp_build Versus configure/make

-Building Erlang/OTP can be done either by using the \$ERL\TOP/otp\build script, or by invoking \$ERL\TOP/ configure and make directly.
-Building using otp\build is easier since it involves fewer steps, but the otp\build build procedure is not as flexible as the configure/make build procedure.
-Note that otp\build configure will produce a default configuration that differs from what configure will produce by default.
+Building Erlang/OTP can be done either by using the \$ERL_TOP/otp_build script, or by invoking \$ERL_TOP/configure and make directly.
+Building using otp_build is easier since it involves fewer steps, but the otp_build build procedure is not as flexible as the configure/make build procedure.
+Note that otp_build configure will produce a default configuration that differs from what configure will produce by default.
 For example, currently --disable-dynamic-ssl-lib is added to the configure command line arguments unless --enable-dynamic-ssl-lib has been explicitly passed.
-The binary releases that we deliver are built using otp\build.
-The defaults used by otp\build configure may change at any time without prior notice.
+The binary releases that we deliver are built using otp_build.
+The defaults used by otp_build configure may change at any time without prior notice.